Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 - When cholecystectomy is performed as an elective surgery, the mortality rates are very low.
 (Even in the elderly, mortality rates are only 0.7 to 2%.)

 - Emergency cholecystectomy has a much higher mortality rate (as high as 19% in ill elderly patients).

-- Laparoscopic cholecystectomy requires general anesthesia, although it is now mostly done as outpatient surgery.
+- Laparoscopic cholecystectomy requires general anesthesia, although it is now mostly done as outpatient surgery, meaning you will be in less than 24 hours.
 Antibiotics may be necessary to prevent or treat infection.

 - One 10 to 12 mm (about one-half inch) and two-three 5 mm (about one-fifth of an inch) incisions are made in the abdomen.
 This is often referred to as 4 port laparoscopic cholecystectomy (4PLC).

 - The surgeon inserts a laparoscope (a thin fiber optic scope), which contains a small surgical instrument and a tiny camera that relays an image to a video monitor.

 - The surgeon separates the gallbladder from the liver and other areas, and removes it through one of the incisions.

 - Often patients will need to stay in the hospital overnight.
 However, some patients can go home the same day.